 “Neti,” the young man’s mother whispered, as if to herself.
 Looking up, she added in a louder voice, “it was Neti.
 Someone killed your women so Neti could kill your captains.”
 She spoke without emotion as if reporting a fact that had just been confirmed to her.

 When the woman did not reply, Céogan began, “They say she’s a sorceress, the daughter to our…”

 “Children’s tales,” Drefan interrupted.
 “You know we are forbidden to tell such tales.
 If Hithlic were here, he might have killed you for that.”

 “Hithlic is dead,” Céogan responded, blushing.
-His bright red cheeks made a stark contrast to his straw-colored hair.
+His bright red cheeks stood in stark contrast to his straw-colored hair.

 “My comrade should not have, um, spoken,” said Drefan haltingly.
 “Our business is none of your concern, but your travels are ours.
-You are not at an estate, not on a farm; you say you are traveling to Fritha.
-We, uh, need to see your Permissions.
-We have heard rumors that allies of the Dark Sorcerer travel these lands, looking to kill our Lord, Guide and Benefactor.”
+You are not at an estate, not on a farm.
+You say you are traveling to Fritha.
+We, uh, we, need to see your Permissions.
+We have heard rumors that allies of the Dark Sorcerer travel these lands….”

-“Grandson,” she said, “I can stand if I lean against you.”
+“Grandson,” she said, “I believe I can stand if I lean against you.”